niklasbogensperger/climate-clock-menu-bar/README.md

 ### 3. Download the "climate_clock.15m.py" script

 1. [Download](https://github.com/niklasbogensperger/climate-clock-menu-bar/blob/main/climate_clock.15m.py) the file
+2. Should you want to modify the default configuration (see next section):
-2. Open it in a plain text editor or IDE of your choice
+   - Open the file in a plain text editor or IDE of your choice
-3. Set the configuration variables according to your liking (or leave the optional ones as the default); see also next section below
+   - Set the configuration variables according to your liking
-4. Copy/Move it to the SwiftBar/xbar script folder that you or the app chose
+3. Copy/Move it to the SwiftBar script folder that you or the app chose
-5. Make sure the file is executable: `chmod +x climate_clock.15m.py`
+4. Make sure the file is executable: `chmod +x climate_clock.15m.py`

 ### 4. Configuration options

-The (absolute) path to use for the cache file should be set with the `CACHE_FILE` variable.
-The default file name is `.climate_clock_timestamp.json`, but can be changed as well.<br />
-**Note**: If you direct this file to the folder where you save your SwiftBar plugins, you should keep it hidden with the leading period in the filename.
-Otherwise, SwiftBar will think it is a plugin file as well and throw an error.
-(This behavior is not tested for xbar.)

-In addition, you can easily tweak how the clock gets displayed in the menu bar:<br />
+You can easily tweak how the clock gets displayed in the menu bar:<br />
 `LABELS_LONG` controls whether to use long or short labels, and `MINUTES_SECONDS` controls whether to show a full clock with minutes and seconds or just the hours with a label.<br />
 **Note**: When using the `MINUTES_SECONDS` option, you should set the refresh rate of the script accordingly (in the filename itself, see [here](https://github.com/swiftbar/SwiftBar#plugin-naming)).